 Each year at Augustana, all incoming first-year students read a common book during the summer before their arrival on campus as an initiation into the college's intellectual community.

-You will turn in a paper copy of your summer writing assignment to your professor on the first day of your FYI-101 or honors class.
+You’ll bring a copy of your assignment to the first day of your First-Year Inquiry/First-Year Honors 101 class.

-If you have any questions, email Augie Reads coordinator Brian Leech.
+If you have any questions, email Augie Reads coordinator Farah Marklevits.